 In the last two decades, the nature of armed conflict in Somalia has changed significantly.
-What began as civil war in 1988 led to state collapse in 1991, which evolved into clan-based warfare and warlordism throughout most of the 1990s.
-In the 15 years, the conflict has taken on new ideological and international dynamics related to the global war on terror.
+The civil war that began in 1988 led to state collapse in 1991 and evolved into clan-based warfare and warlordism throughout most of the 1990s.
+In the past 20 years, the conflict has taken on new ideological and international dynamics related to the global war on terror.

 The 1988-1991 civil war and subsequent collapse of the Somali state had a number of causes, both internal and external.
-The legacies of European colonialism—which divided Somalia into five states, ruled by the British, Italians and Ethiopians, the impact of Cold War politics and shifting allegiances of the major superpowers, as well as the devastating war to reclaim the Ogaden region from Ethiopia in the late 1970s, weakened state cohesiveness.
-Some argue that the model of a centralized governing authority is at odds with Somalia’s kinship system and pastoral culture.
+The legacies of European colonialism, which divided Somalia into five states ruled by the British, Italians, and Ethiopians; Cold War politics and the shifting allegiance of major superpowers; and the devastating war to reclaim the Ogaden region from Ethiopia in the late 1970s all weakened Somalia’s cohesion.
+In addition to these historical legacies, some experts argue that the model of a centralized governing authority is at odds with Somalia’s kinship system and pastoral culture.

 In 1992 peacekeeping efforts in Somalia required more military assistance, which led to the involvement of the Canadian Airborne Regiment.
 The goal of Operation Deliverance was to restore order in the country, but without stable leadership, some soldiers in the Regiment committed heinous acts against Somali civilians.
 The most notable occurred on March 16, 1993 when two Canadian soldiers, Master Corporal Clayton Matchee and Private Kyle Brown, tortured and killed 16-year-old Shidance Abukar Arone.
 Brown commemorated the act by taking ‘trophy’ photos.
 Both were charged.
 Matchee was declared unfit to stand trial after a suicide attempt left him brain-damaged.
 Brown was sentenced to five years in military prison.
 The Canadian Airborne Regiment was disbanded.